fantpmas/hylia/src/posts/night-stands-master-bedroom.md

 tags:
   - woodworking
 ---
-Finished these a while ago and even won a small [plywood challenge](https://www.koterij.be/) with them.
+Finished these a while ago and even won a small [plywood challenge](https://www.koterij.be/) with them.​

 18 mm pine plywood joined with dowels.